Islandora-Collaboration-Group/ISLE/docs/optional-components/matomo.md

 5. The next screen will provide you with a tracking code block.
 Copy it out for use later, or plan to log into the Matomo dashboard later to fetch it again.

 6. Log in.
 Allow Matomo to update if it wants to.
 You may have to do this inorder to access the settings areas.

+7. Don't forget to check in all the new files in your Matomo Git repo, if you're tracking it that way.

 ---